J-Horensma/Website_Security/Headers/Content-Security-Policy/README.md

 `frame-ancestors 'none'`

 Then the directive is the same as "X-Fram-Options DENY" headers.
 For this reason, X-Frame-Options headers are not needed.
-It's important to block iframes, on all secure forms, to prevent phishing with iframes.
+It's important to block iframes, on all secure forms, to prevent phishing, with iframes.

+# Lacking Browser Support:

 `report-to`